 JWTs

-The following example shows how an auth_token is included in the Authorization request header (the Bearer type) when creating a new user.
+The following example shows how to include the auth_token when creating a new user:

 POST